Abraham Yates Jr.

 Abraham Yates Jr. (August 23, 1724 – June 30, 1796) was an American lawyer, civil servant, and pamphleteer from Albany, New York.

 Early life

 Yates was born on August 23, 1724, in Albany, New York.
 He was the ninth child born to Christoffel Yates, a prosperous farmer and blacksmith, and Catelyntje Winne.
 His siblings included Joseph Yates, a merchant, and John G. Yates, a blacksmith.

 His paternal grandparents were Joseph Yates and Albany native Huybertie (née Marselis) Yates.
-His nephew, Robert Yates, who represented New York at the Philadelphia Convention.
+His nephew Robert Yates represented New York at the Philadelphia Convention.
 Another nephew was Continental Congressman Peter Waldron Yates.

 Career

 After completing preparatory school, Yates was apprenticed to a shoemaker, which later led his political foes to call him a "crude cobbler" and Philip Schuyler to deride him as the "late cobbler of laws and old shoes".
 An ambitious man, he went on to become a surveyor, investing in land, and then studied law with Peter Silvester, setting up a successful law practice.
 Eventually, Yates was appointed the Sheriff of Albany, serving from 1754 until 1759 under the agency of Robert Livingston Jr.

 From 1754 until 1773, he was elected and served on the Albany City Council where he was closely associated with the populist George Clinton (who eventually became the Vice President of the United States).
 Yates' election was notable as the council was generally made up of wealthy merchants and he was the sole lawyer among the group, and was known for his attacks against the patrician landowners of the era and support for small farmers.
 He was also known to be a forceful opponent of British oppression.

 From 1774 to 1776, he was the chairman of the Albany Committee of Correspondence.
 Yates was also a member of the New York Provincial Congress from 1775 to 1777, serving as president pro tempore on November 2, 1775, August 10, 1776, and was its chairman in 1776 and 1777.

 Yates was a delegate for New York to the Congress of the Confederation in 1787 and 1788, and won a reputation as a "churlish delegate who often cast the only 'nay'" vote.
 Yates was the solitary vote against the Northwest Ordinance for its gross violation of Native American rights.
 He argued against "the seizing on countries already peopled, and driving out or massacring the innocent and defenceless natives, merely because they differed from their invaders in language, religion, in customs, in government or in colour."
 He was also a member of the Council of Appointment in 1777–78 and again in 1784.